dogada/metajs/README.md

 MetaJS-documentation](http://metajs.coect.net/) where you can try MetaJS without leaving your browser.

-Logos-oriented programming as opposed to object-oriented or functional one gives main priority to semantic models of the program instead of building blocks of the program (objects or functions).
-Each semantic model (in the form that compiler can understand) is called logos.
+Knowledge-oriented programming as opposed to object-oriented or functional one gives main priority to semantic models of the program instead of building blocks of the program (objects or functions).
+Each semantic model (in the form that compiler can understand) is called [logos](http://en.wikipedia.org/wiki/Logos).

+You can find more information about semantic code transformations, examples of symbolic and entitative MetaJS to JavaScipt transformations in the [metajs_semantic_code_transformations.pdf](http://metajs.coect.net/pdf/metajs_semantic_code_transformations.pdf).

 ### Seamless integration with Javascript